Machine-Learning Force Fields Reveal Shallow Electronic States on Dynamic Halide Perovskite Surfaces

 Previous studies have suggested that semiconductors with antibonding states at the top of the valence band are more likely to exhibit tolerance to bond cleavage and can accommodate defects better ~\cite{zakutayev2014defect,database_73_Brandt_2017,database_76_Kovalenko_2017}.
 Static DFT calculations showed that the antibonding character of the valence band edge in HaPs leads to shallow states, both in case of point defects~\cite{Yin_Shi_Yan_2014} and surfaces~\cite{database_1_Haruyama2014-ks, database_2_Haruyama2016-zf}.
 In line with our findings, a previous study using dynamic calculations~\cite{database_48_Lodeiro2020-ok} found shallow states at HaP surfaces.
 However, the atomic dynamics at HaP surfaces are pronounced and how this can be reconciled with a low density of surface states remained unknown, especially given that such dynamics can cause the appearance of deep levels in the bulk~\cite{Cohen_Egger_Rappe_Kronik_2019, Wang_Chu_Wu_Casanova_Saidi_Prezhdo_2022}.
-Our study establishes that in case of HaP surfaces the atomic dynamics suppress the formation of deep states and thereby advantageously support their outstanding performance in semiconductor devices.
+Our study establishes that in case of HaP surfaces the atomic dynamics suppress the likelihood of formation of deep states and thereby advantageously support their outstanding performance in semiconductor devices.
+Given that vibrational properties of HaPs depend on the ionic composition, we expect that the density of deep surface states will depend on it too and that, e.g., presence of an organic A-site cation could influence trapping behavior.